-This setting defines the number of seconds that a query for on-demand collections can run before it times out i NOTE: This section displays only SQL Server-related collections.
-For details about Windows-related collections, see Configuring Performance Counters on page 159.
+This setting defines the number of seconds that a query for on-demand collections can run before it times out.

 On-demand collections are collections whose data is retrieved not by predefined time intervals but upon entering a screen or clicking a button.